MeVisLab/examples/mevislab.github.io/content/examples/howto.md

     weight: 649
     parent: "examples"
 ---

-## How to use the available examples:
+### Structure

+Each tutorial chapter was used as an umbrella theme to structure related examples, that are linked in a list.
+After clicking any of the linked examples, you will be forwarded to a short description of the feature and have the option to download the resource that produces your desired effect.

-The examples provided on this site are (normally) either \*.mlab files or *.zip archives.
-Sometimes there are also Python (\*.py) or Script (\*.script) files.
-This page shall explain how to use them in your local MeVisLab installation.
+The deposited files are usually either \*.mlab files or \*.zip archives.
+You will find a short tutorial on how to add those files into your MeVisLab application, to work with them, below.

 ### MeVisLab (\*.mlab) files
+MeVisLab files are networks stored as \*.mlab files. <br>

+{{<alert class="info" caption="Info">}}
+Double clicking the left mouse-button within your MeVisLab workspace works as a shortcut to open files.
+{{</alert>}}

-MeVisLab files are networks stored as \*.mlab file.
-They can be opened in MeVisLab via double-click {{<mousebutton "left" >}} or via {{< menuitem "File" "Open">}}.
+Files can also be opened using the menu option {{< menuitem "File" "Open">}}.

 ### Archives (\*.zip files)
+Archives mostly contain Macro Modules. <br>
+To use those Macro Modules, you will need to know how to handle user packages.

+{{<alert class="check" caption="Check">}}
-Archives are mostly Macro Modules.
-They require a user package.
-See [Example 2.1: Package creation](/tutorials/basicmechanisms/macromodules/package/) for more information about MeVisLab packages.
+See [Example 2.1: Package creation](/tutorials/basicmechanisms/macromodules/package/) for more information on packages in MeVisLab.
+{{</alert>}}

-Having a package, the examples can be extracted into the directory of your package.
-Make sure to keep the directory structure inside the package so that the examples are loaded correctly.
+The contents can be extracted into the directory of your package.
+Make sure to keep the directorys file structure for the examples to be loaded and displayed correctly.

-The directory structure of a MeVisLab package looks like this:
+A typical file structure of a MeVisLab package looks like this:
 ![Package directory structure](/images/examples/howto_1.png "Package directory structure")

-In this example, we have the package *TutorialSummary* in the package group *MeVis*.
-A package normally at least contains a *Projects* directory.
-This directory should include your Macro Modules.
-If you extract a \*.zip file of a Macro Module, the *Projects* folder of your package should be the target directory.
+The package *TutorialSummary* within the package group *MeVis* is shown above.
+A package normally at least contains a *Projects* directory, which is where the Macro Modules are located.
+When extracting the contents of a \*.zip file, the *Projects* folder of your package should be the target directory.

-In some cases we also provide test cases.
-Extract them into a directory *TestCases*.
+Sometimes we even provide test cases.
+Extract them into the *TestCases* directory.
 ![Package directory structure](/images/examples/howto_2.png "Package directory structure")

-In case the directories do not exist, for example in an empty package, you can create them.
-Make sure to use the same names for the *Projects* and *TestCases* directories.
+{{<alert class="info" caption="Notice">}}
+Feel free to create certain files if they do not exist yet, but make sure to name them conforming the directory file structure shown above.
+{{</alert>}}

-Back in MeVisLab, you might need to reload the module cache after extracting the example.
-Open {{< menuitem "Extras" "Reload Module Database (Clear Cache)" >}}.
+Continuing on your MeVisLab workspace: You might need to reload the module cache after adding Macro Modules out of \*.zip archives for them to be displayed and ready to be used.
+To do so, open {{< menuitem "Extras" "Reload Module Database (Clear Cache)" >}}.

 ### Python (\*.py) or Script (\*.script) files
-Sometimes we provide Python or Script files.
-Make sure to follow the steps of the tutorial and then paste the content of the provided files into your file.
-Python and Script files without having a Macro Module or test case do not make sense in MeVisLab, therefore the tutorial needs to be done first.
+In the rare case that a \*.py or \*.script file is provided, make sure to firstly follow the tutorials related to Macro Modules and testcases.

+{{<alert class="warning" caption="Warning">}}
+The integration of Pythonscripts might not add a lot of value for someone that lacks the knowledge conveyed by the tutorials.
+{{</alert>}}